 Ingredients

-Arimidex contains the active drug anastrozole.
-Letrozole is an active drug that’s available in both generic and brand-name forms.
-(A generic drug is an exact copy of the active drug in a brand-name medication.)
-For example, letrozole is sold as the brand-name drug Femara.
+Arimidex contains the active ingredient anastrozole.
+Letrozole is an active ingredient that’s available in both generic and brand-name forms.
+(A generic drug is an exact copy of the active ingredient in a brand-name medication.)
+Letrozole is sold as the brand-name drug Femara.

 Arimidex and letrozole are both hormone therapies that are used to treat breast cancer.
-Hormone therapies for breast cancer work by stopping estrogen from encouraging the cancer to grow and spread.
+Hormone therapies for breast cancer work by stopping estrogen from stimulating the cancer to grow and spread.
 Both of these drugs belong to a class of drugs called aromatase inhibitors.
-(A class of drugs is a group of medications that work in a similar way.)

 Uses

-Arimidex and letrozole are approved to treat breast cancer in women who’ve gone through menopause.
-Specifically, these drugs are used to treat the following types of breast cancer:
+Arimidex and letrozole are approved to treat breast cancer in females who have gone through menopause.
+Specifically, these drugs are used to treat the following types of breast cancer in certain situations:

-In addition, letrozole is also approved to lower the risk of early HR+ breast cancer from coming back after both surgery and 5 years of tamoxifen treatment.
+In addition, letrozole is also approved to lower the risk of early HR-positive breast cancer from coming back after surgery that’s followed by 5 years of tamoxifen treatment.
 Arimidex is used off-label for this purpose.
-(With off-label use, a drug that’s approved for one purpose is used for another.)
+(With off-label use, a drug that’s approved for one purpose is prescribed for another.)

 Drug forms and administration

-Both Arimidex and letrozole come as tablets that are taken by mouth once a day.
+Both Arimidex and letrozole come as tablets that are taken by mouth once per day.

 Side effects and risks